London Symphony Orchestra: Audio

 In the 1950s and early 1960s, EMI generally made its British recordings with the Royal Philharmonic and Philharmonia orchestras; the LSO's recordings were chiefly for Decca, including a Sibelius symphony cycle with Anthony Collins, French music under Monteux, early recordings by Solti, and a series of Britten's major works, conducted by the composer.
 Of the later 1960s Jolly writes, "Istvan Kertész's three-year Principal Conductorship has left a treasure trove of memorable and extraordinarily resilient recordings – the Dvořák symphonies are still competitive ... and his classic disc of Bartók's Duke Bluebeard's Castle admirably demonstrates what a superb ensemble the LSO were under his baton."

+In 1973 Previn and the LSO were at the peak of their powers when they made the first complete, uncut recording of Rachmaninov's Second Symphony.
+The recording has been described as "overpoweringly convincing" and having "a feeling of one-ness between orchestra and conductor which is the hallmark of a great recording".

 Since 2000, the LSO has published commercial CD recordings on its own label, LSO Live.
 Recordings are made live at the Barbican hall over several dates and are edited in post-production.
 Initially available on CD they have since been issued on Super Audio CD and also as downloads.
 LSO Live has published more than 70 recordings featuring conductors including Gergiev, Davis and Bernard Haitink.
 Gergiev's version of Prokofiev's Romeo and Juliet was BBC Music Magazine's Disc of the Year in 2011, and Davis's discs of Berlioz's Symphonie fantastique and Les Troyens and Dvořák's Eighth Symphony were BBC Radio 3's top recommendations in comparative reviews of all available versions.